georgeottens/AppliedDataScience/Personal_Portfolio.md

 Our project-owner is called Tim Ottens and he works at PostNL, the largest parcel-delivery company in The Netherlands.

 # CONTENTS:

-### DataCamp-Courses
-  - Screenshots of 10 finished courses

-### Reflection and Evaluation
-  - Reflection on own contribution to the project
-  - Reflection on own learning objectives
-  - Evaluation on the group project as a whole

-### Research Project
-  - Task Definition
-  - Evaluation
-  - Conclusions
-  - Planning

-### Predictive Analytics
-  - Selecting a Model
-  - Configuring a Model
-  - Training a Model
-  - Evaluating a Model
-  - Visualizing the outcome of a Model (explanatory)

-### Domain Knowledge
-  - Introduction of the subject field
-  - Literature Research
-  - Explanation of Terminology, Jargon and Definitions

-### Data Preprocessing
-  - Data Exploration
-  - Data Cleansing
-  - Data preparation
-  - Data visualization

-### Communication
-  - Presentations
-  - Writing Paper

 ## DataCamp-Courses
 1. [Introduction to Python](https://github.com/georgeottens/AppliedDataScience/blob/main/DataCamp/certificate%20Introduction%20to%20Python.pdf)
 2. [Python Data Science Toolbox (Part 1)](https://github.com/georgeottens/AppliedDataScience/blob/main/DataCamp/certificate%20Python%20Data%20Science%20Toolbox%20(Part%201).pdf)